-It would be a full three years between Carmen Jones (1954) and Dorothy’s next film role in 1957’s Island in the Sun.
+A full three years passed between Carmen Jones (1954) and Dorothy’s next film, 1957’s Island in the Sun.

-In those three years, it was back to the nightclubs, or “saloons,” as Dorothy called the club scene she so hated.
-There would still be the Oscar nomination, the Cannes Film Festival, and her belief that the relationship with Otto Preminger was on the road to marriage to distract Dorothy from the disappointing turn her film career had taken.
-But it wouldn’t be much longer before Dottie came to believe that the high point of her career—Carmen Jones (1954)— was behind her.
+During those three years, it was back to the nightclubs, or “saloons,” as Dorothy called the club scene she so hated.
+There was still the Oscar nomination, the Cannes Film Festival, and her belief that the relationship with Otto Preminger was on the road to marriage.
+But it wasn’t long before Dottie realized that the high point of her career was over.

 Effects of Stardom

-The dizzying degree of Dottie’s stardom in these years directly following the success of Carmen Jones (1954) had lasting consequences, one of which was the beginning of Dorothy’s use of prescription pills.
-Sister Vivian would say that Dorothy’s pill habit began at the time of her Oscar nomination, that the pills helped Dorothy deal with the anxieties that came with this great achievement.
-Dottie soon became reliant on Miltown, a tranquilizer, to help her cope with the growing anxieties of superstardom.
+The dizzying degree of Dottie’s stardom directly following the success of Carmen Jones (1954) had lasting consequences.
+One of these consequences was the beginning of Dorothy’s use of prescription pills.
+Sister Vivian later shared that Dorothy’s pill habit began at the time of her Oscar nomination.
+According to Vivian, the pills helped Dorothy deal with the anxieties that came with this great achievement.
+But Dottie soon became reliant on the tranquilizer Miltown.

 “I had a heartache over my sister Vivian.
 She had been married twice, and each marriage had failed.
 At the time of the Carmen Jones premiere, she was in New York with me, but [shortly] after that I never heard from her again.
 The last I heard she was in Southern France…I phoned, wrote, reached people who knew her.
 She was nowhere.
 I have not heard from her yet.
 Nobody has.”

-Dorothy would never see her sister again.
-According to Dorothy’s good friend and former sister-in-law Geri Nicholas Branton, next to Lynn, losing Vivian was the other great tragedy of Dottie’s life.
+Dorothy never saw her sister again.
+According to Dorothy’s good friend and former sister-in-law Geri Nicholas Branton, next to Lynn, losing Vivian was the great tragedy of Dottie’s life.

 The End of a Romance

-By the fall of 1956 when Dorothy signed on to star in Tamango, she was even more dependent on prescription pills and therapy—during this period, she’d meet with her therapist upwards of five times a week—to cope with the disappointing path her career had taken.
-On top of the career despondency, Dorothy realized her relationship with Otto Preminger would not end in marriage.
-The realization was yet another devastating blow for Dorothy:
+By the fall of 1956 when Dorothy signed on to star in Tamango, she was increasingly dependent on prescription pills and therapy to cope with the disappointing path her career had taken.
+During this period, Dorothy met with her therapist upwards of five times a week.
+On top of the career despondency, Dorothy realized that her relationship with Otto Preminger would not result in marriage.
+It was yet another devastating blow for Dorothy: